AI-Planning/pddl-generators/scanalyzer/README.txt

 ---

-usage: generator.py [-h] [--seed SEED] [--output OUTPUT] size half_segment_ids inout
+usage: generator.py [-h] [--use-half-segments] [--seed SEED] [--output OUTPUT] size insize outsize

-The environment contains N conveyers and an imaging chamber.
-`size` argument specifies N, the number of conveyers.

-When half_segment_ids == "ab" is given, each conveyer belt is split into 2 segments, which can move individually.
+positional arguments:

-`inout` specifies how many conveyers are connected to the imaging chamber.
-If none, only one converyer goes into the chamber, and only one converyer is connected to the outlet of the chamber.
+  size                 the number of the conveyer belt segments insize               How many conveyers are connected to the inlet of the imaging chamber. outsize              How many conveyers are connected to the outlet of the imaging chamber.
-If in, all converyers goes into the chamber, but only one converyer is connected to the exit of the chamber.
-If both, all converyers can go into the chamber, and come out of the chamber.
-Internally, they are stored in `problem_type` variable.

-`problem_type` can be a string "simple", in which case there is an additional conveyer named "segback" (segbacka , segbackb in the case of half segments) that can be seen as an extra storage space that is empty initially.
+optional arguments:
+  -h, --help           show this help message and exit --use-half-segments  If present, each segment is split in half and moves independently.
+  --seed SEED          random seed
+  --output OUTPUT      output file name.
+If not provided, it writes to the stdout.

 ---